Jaomar92/-JCDSOL-09-YellowPages/README.md

 ### Features

 - Add new contact.
+  > - needs to varify contact is is properly added with proper input fields and length.
+  > - Make sure only numbers are added to the phone list.
 - Update existing contact.
+  > - needs to varify contact is is properly added with proper input fields and length.
 - read and display contact list.
+  > - Dispaly all
+  > - display single contact by inputing name/Contact.
 - Delete contact list.

 ### Technologies